 Per Governor Jay Inslee’s "Washington Ready" proclamation, employers (in non-healthcare settings) are required to notify Cowlitz County Health & Human Services *within 24 hours* if they suspect COVID-19 is spreading in their workplace or if there are two or more confirmed or suspected cases among their employees within a 14-day period.

-While capacity restrictions for businesses have been lifted, there continue to be several public health recommendations for businesses, organizations, and other non-healthcare workplaces to help prevent the spread of COVID-19.
+There continue to be several public health recommendations for workplaces to help prevent the spread of COVID-19.

 If you work in a non-healthcare setting and you suspect COVID-19 is spreading in your workplace, please follow these steps:

 1. Review and follow guidance from the Washington State Department of Health to mitigate the spread of COVID-19 at your workplace: https://bit.ly/2W45zV7.
-Recommend to any employee who develops COVID-19 symptoms, or who comes in close contact with someone who tests positive, to get tested right away.
+Recommend to any employee who develops COVID-19 symptoms, or who comes in close contact with someone who tests positive, to get tested.

-2. To determine who all may have been exposed to COVID-19 within your workplace, perform “contact tracing” (defined by the CDC here).
-To learn how to do contact tracing, review and follow this employers' guide: https://bit.ly/3CSL5zk.
+2. To determine who all may have been exposed to COVID-19 within your workplace, perform “contact tracing” (described by the CDC here).
+To learn more about how to do contact tracing, review and follow this employers' guide: https://bit.ly/3CSL5zk.

 3. Fill out this documentto identify employees who have tested positive for COVID-19 and their possible close contacts.
 Upload the document via Cowlitz County Health & Human Services’ secure webform: https://bit.ly/3iT1Wdd.
 Continue updating and uploading the document as new individuals are identified.

 4. Review and share the following resources with your employees: